 - Prep and bake in the same pan.
 Here is where a cast iron or other oven-proof safe pan comes in handy.
 Cook the meat and veggies in the pan, add your topping and place the entire thing in the oven.

 Most recently, I adjusted the recipe yet again to make a Paleo-friendly option.
 This latest creation includes our ultimate favorite potato substitute, the Trilogy Puree.
-This creamy combo has a better texture than its counterpart and also lends extra layers of flavor from the mix of vegetables.
+This creamy combo has a better texture than its counterpart and also lends extra layers of flavor.

 Join me, friends, as we celebrate food culture and revel in the classic dishes our ancestors created.
 They are our history, just as food evolution is our future.